-A series of four semesters of experiments and projects that develop the basic experimental skills that a student majoring in physics should have.
-These include use of standard physics instrumentation, some familiarity with shop tools, laboratory record-keeping and report-writing, and knowledge of ways in which basic physical quantities are measured.
-The basics for all of these skills are developed in the first semester in the series.
-The others may be taken in any order.
+One in a series of four semester long-courses focused on experiments and projects that develop the basic experimental skills that a student majoring in physics should have.
+These include use of standard physics instrumentation, some familiarity with shop tools, laboratory recordkeeping and report-writing, and knowledge of ways in which basic physical quantities are measured.